NxPKG/khulnasoft-docs/content/support/About Cloudflare/Enterprise Documentation/Customer Incident Management Policy.md

 ### Priority Level

 All tickets will be categorized according to the following 4 levels of priority.
 The criteria listed are general guidelines.
-Conditions described below should explicitly define a priority level; however at the discretion of SRE or Cloudflare management, problems may be assigned a higher level of priority, as needed:
+Conditions described below should explicitly define a priority level; however at the discretion of SRE or Khulnasoft management, problems may be assigned a higher level of priority, as needed:

 **P0**

--   Complete loss of access to the Cloudflare application or API.
+-   Complete loss of access to the Khulnasoft application or API.
--   Degraded access to the Cloudflare application or API (⪯ 98% as measured worldwide or from any major region).
+-   Degraded access to the Khulnasoft application or API (⪯ 98% as measured worldwide or from any major region).
 -   Complete loss of access to, or major performance degradation to, a Tier-1 Data Center.
 -   Degraded performance of any Tier-1 global transit provider (⪰ 20% packet loss worldwide or 30% packet loss from any major region).
 -   Degraded access to or performance of any critical system.